HyperTem/tuhc-rda/README.md

 If you have any suggestions for alternate places to put the flash, please create an 'issue' on the original Github repository, not this fork of it.
 I only used my pedestrian knowledge of coding to piece together a second option for where the flash is placed.
 I don't actually know how to implement anything more complicated than editing what was already here, so I won't be adding anything more than this.
 Sorry!

+Also, let me know if I broke the original mod in some way without realizing it.
+If I did, then just go use the original, non-forked-by-me version.

 ## Installation
 To install, download the latest release from the `Releases` sidebar, and put the `rda` *folder* in your mods directory.